Android SDK Installation

 Dummy Magify-Config.json

-Use this file for local development and testing before receiving the real config from the dashboard.
+Use this file for local development and testing before receiving the production configuration from the Magify Dashboard.

 {